radonious/monaco-autocomplete/README.md

 1. Locates the active Monaco editor.
 2. Registers `CompletionItemProvider`s for `java` and `kotlin`.
+3. Builds a type map from declarations in the current document.
-3. Updates editor options and binds hotkeys.
+4. Updates editor options and binds hotkeys.

 Re-running the bookmarklet disposes previous providers via `window.__acDisposables` to prevent duplicates.